Electroweak phase transition in the presence of hypermagnetic field and the generation of gravitational waves: The electroweak phase transition

 \subsection{Dynamics of the phase transition}

 In a typical PT, the existence of a barrier between two minima of the effective potential produces a first-order PT.
-In \cite{Giovannini:1997eg, Elmfors:1998wz}, using only the difference of the Gibbs free energies of two phases and without considering the PT dynamics, it is argued that the presence of a strong enough $B^{\mathrm{bg}}_Y$ in the effective potential increases the area under the barrier and delays the PT\footnote[2]{It should be noted that in \cite{Giovannini:1997eg, Elmfors:1998wz} the value of $B^{\mathrm{bg}}_Y$ required for the strongly first-order EWPT is calculated before the observation of the Higgs particle.}.
-In this paper, we use $ V_{eff} $ as given by Eqs.\ (\ref{eff}, \ref{taeff}) to calculate the dynamics of the EWPT.
-In Fig.\ (\ref{fef}) we plot $ V_{eff} $ as a function of $\phi$ for a few important temperatures, all at a fixed value of $B^{\mathrm{bg}}_Y$.
-In the symmetric phase and well above the EWPT the system has a stable vacuum at $\phi = 0$.
-As the temperature decreases to $ T_0 \approx 163\,\mathrm{GeV} $, the second derivative at $\phi = 0$ becomes zero and the vacuum becomes metastable.
+In \cite{Giovannini:1997eg, Elmfors:1998wz}, using only the difference of the Gibbs free energies of two phases, it is argued on general grounds that the presence of a strong enough $B^{\mathrm{bg}}_Y$ in the effective potential increases the area under the barrier and delays the PT.
+Here, we use $ V_{\mathrm{eff}} $ as given by Eqs.\ (\ref{taeff}, \ref{eff}) to calculate the dynamics of the EWPT, and show explicitly that this is indeed the case.
+Before we embark on the calculations, we believe it is essential to first illustrate qualitatively the evolution of FTEP, especially the appearance of a two step phase transition, as temperature decreases through the EWPT.
+In Fig.\ (\ref{fef}) we plot $V_{\mathrm{eff}}(\phi,T)$ as a function of $\phi$ for a few important temperatures, with the following choice of parameters: $m=120$, $s=10$, and $b=0.45$.
+In the symmetric phase and well above the EWPT, the system has a stable vacuum at $\phi = 0$.
+As the temperature decreases to $ T_0 \approx 156\,\mathrm{GeV} $, the second derivative at $\phi = 0$ goes to zero and the vacuum becomes metastable.
 As the temperature decreases further, a stable minimum starts to form and the VEV continuously increases from zero through the usual EW crossover.
-The new feature in the presence of a strong $B^{\mathrm{bg}}_Y$ is the formation of a second minimum, when the temperature decreases further.
-At the critical temperature, $ T_c $, the two vacua become degenerate.
-Shortly after $ T_c $, at nucleation or transition temperature, $ T_* $, the newly formed vacuum becomes the absolute minimum and tunneling to the true vacuum can be fulfilled.
-Finally, at temperature $ T_f\approx 118\,\mathrm{GeV} $ the barrier between the minima disappears, i.e. only one vacuum remains.
-This temperature can be considered as the end of the EWPT. \\
+The new feature in the presence of a strong $B^{\mathrm{bg}}_Y$ is the formation of a second minimum, when the temperature decreases further, and in this case at $ T\approx 135.7\,\mathrm{GeV} $.
+At the critical temperature, $T_c =129.54\,\mathrm{GeV}$, the two vacua become degenerate.
+Shortly after $ T_c $, at nucleation or transition temperature, $T_*=128.83\,\mathrm{GeV}$, the newly formed vacuum becomes the absolute minimum and tunneling to the true vacuum can be fulfilled.
+Finally, at temperature $ T_{\mathrm{f}}\approx 119\,\mathrm{GeV} $ the barrier between the minima disappears, i.e., only one vacuum remains.
+This temperature can be considered as the end of the EWPT.
+Finally, when the temperature approaches zero the VEV at 246 $\mathrm{GeV}$ is obtained.
+Notice that the EWPT temperature range in our model is roughly $ 120\,\ {\mathrm{ GeV}}\lesssim T \lesssim 160\,\ {\mathrm{ GeV}}$ with center around $130\,\ {\mathrm{ GeV}}$.
+This has a center shift to lower temperatures of about $20\, \mathrm{ GeV}$ as compared to the lattice \cite{DOnofrio:2015gop} and one-loop results \cite{Kajantie:1996qd}, due to the presence of a strong $B_{Y}^{\mathrm{bg}}$ \cite{Elmfors:1998wz}.